ki-lang/ki/misc/notes.md

-- a 'move' means every time we pass it as a func argument or use it as the right side value in an assign/declare -- a move will increase both moves_max and moves_min -- a move in side a loop scope will add +2
+- a 'move' means every time we pass it as a func argument or use it as the right side value in an assign/declare -- a move will increase both moves_max and moves_min -- a move in side a loop scope we must add +2 if the usage line starts outside the loop

+- return/break/continue
+-- for each decl we create a token tkn_deref_unless_single_use and attach the value and usage line

 # TODO